Posted on July 3, 2015

 Early Attorney Intervention

-In some cases, early intervention by a Los Angeles Criminal Defense Lawyer may mean the difference of a slap on the wrist or having to serve time in county jail.
-When someone is arrested in a criminal case, the police officers write up a report and forwards it to the Los Angeles County District Attorney’s Office or Los Angeles City Attorney’s Office for formal review to determine whether criminal charges should be filed.
+In some cases, early intervention by an Orange County Criminal Defense Lawyer may mean the difference of a slap on the wrist or having to serve time in county jail.
+When someone is arrested in a criminal case, the police officers write up a report and forwards the evidence to the District Attorney’s Office or local City Prosecutor for formal review to determine whether criminal charges should be filed.
 The prosecutor will read the evidence narrowly only considering what the police officer has to say and his or her opinions regarding the incident.
 However, upon retaining the Law Offices of John D. Rogers, Mr. Rogers will immediately get started on your case and catch and speak with the prosecutor prior to any criminal charges are filed.
 Mr. Rogers will submit character letters, additional evidence, mitigating evidence, and/or additional witness statements in an effort to explain or show your side of the story.
 That way the prosecutor may consider all of the evidence versus only the police officers side of the story.
 In some instances, this method may persuade a prosecutor to file reduced charges or perhaps reject the case completely and avoid ever having any charges brought against you.
 If you have been arrested, contact the Law Offices of John D. Rogers immediately.

 In California, Business and Professions Code § 4324(a) provides, “Every person who signs the name of another, or of a fictitious person, or falsely makes, alters, forges, utters, publishes, passes, or attempts to pass, as genuine, any prescription for any drugs is guilty.”
 This section punishes someone who makes the attempt to gain possession of prescription drugs or was caught with a forged prescription.
 However, if someone actually obtains medication as a result of forging a prescription, then the crime is punishable as either a felony or misdemeanor under B&P § 4324(b).
 It should be noted that one can be charged and convicted of both offenses – i.e., forging the prescription and obtaining the medication via forged prescription.